Zarzal: Climate

 Zarzal has a tropical monsoon climate (Köppen Am), bordering on a tropical rainforest climate (Af), although it is relatively dry for those climate types due to the influence of shielding by the Andean cordilleras.

 Economy

 The municipality of Zarzal is one of the region with most production of sugar cane and sugar refineries.
 The municipality is home to two major companies; the Rio Paila Sugar Company and the Colombina Candy Factory.

-Besides the cane and sugar production other agricultural products are produced in the municipality: plantain, yuca, cotton, maize, sorghum, sugar cane, soy, grapes, papaya, passionfruit, pitaya, citrics like oranges andlimes, mango, guava, avocado and chontaduro.
+Besides the cane and sugar production other agricultural products are produced in the municipality: plantain, yuca, cotton, maize, sorghum, sugar cane, soy, grapes, papaya, passionfruit, pitaya, citrus like oranges and limes, mango, guava, avocado and chontaduro.
 Some 200 sqkm are used for cattle raising and 0.1 sqkm for a small industrial fishing industry that produces tilapia, cachama, peacock bass and bocachico.